WiimmfiLikes2Code/Unipak/README.md

 sudo apt remove unipak

 ```
-All releases have been tested on Ubuntu 25.10.
+-All releases have been tested on Ubuntu 25.10.
+-Before updating versions, uninstall the previous version before installing a new one.

 ## Notes